 Dispose of the bag at any refuse collection point.

-Home and property assessment
+Home assessment and rebuilding

 You will need to assess the state of your home to determine if you can move back in.